terrianx/portfolio/README.md

 ### 1. React.js
 * `useState` and `useEffect`
   * I use these hooks in many components and learned how they are used in different contexts
-  * Header section with random hero illustration
+  * Splash section with random hero illustration
     * An integer tracks which illustration is live and accent colors change accordingly
     * A mapping of image number to the main hsl values is used
   * Mobile navigation bar